Chart Color Schemes

 Hornsby - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hornsby-West scores highly in cultural diversity, with 40.0% speaking a language other than English at home and 43.3% born overseas as of the latest data available.
-Christianity is the primary religion, comprising 44.3%.
-Judaism is slightly overrepresented at 0.4%, compared to Greater Sydney's 0.4%.
+Hornsby-West has high cultural diversity, with 40.0% speaking a language other than English at home and 43.3% born overseas.
+Christianity is the main religion, comprising 44.3%.
+Judaism is overrepresented at 0.4%, compared to Greater Sydney's 0.4%.

 Frequently Asked Questions - Diversity